CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 On 24 June 2015 (Feast of Saint John the Baptist, Patron of Florence) the usual crew makes its way to Piazza Santa Croce for that year's final Calcio Storico .
 (Photo Lyle Goldberg)

-These exponents of living history are always perfectly turned out, painstakingly rehearsed and at the absolute top of their reenactor game.
-But meanwhile, they crack smiles, joke with the police and share the fun.
+Such exponents of living history are always perfectly turned out, painstakingly rehearsed and at the absolute top of their reenactor game.

 Others of that same group on their way to Santa Croce, including women in a reasonable approximation of artistocratic dress circa 1530.
 (Photo Lyle Golderg)